input.list

-Writing a input.list file
+Writing an input.list file

-The input list is a flat text file with the paths of the targets;
+The input list is a flat text file with the paths of the targets:

 # input.list